 When it comes to maintaining good credit, it’s extremely important to make sure you pay bills on time.
 While missed payments usually don’t start affecting your credit until they are more than 30 days late, they often have an immediate impact on your wallet, in the form of late fees and higher interest rates.
-Why not skip the potential damage to your credit report and those late fees by learning how to pay bills on time, every time?
+Why not skip the potential damage to your credit report and those late fees by paying those bills on time, every time?

 Getting organized and maximizing your cash flow is just one way to make sure you are making timely payments.